President & CEO Ahead

-Srinivasan joined GE Healthcare as an intern and for the last 10 years, has had assignments as programmer, integration and performance architect with engineering platforms and DR leader.
-Prior to his current role, Srinivasan was the client leader for GEHC where he was instrumental in putting controls around software compliance and leading the asset lifecycle management.
+Srinivasan joined GE Healthcare as an intern, and over the last 14 years, he has had numerous technical leadership roles.
+Prior to his current role, he was the client leader for GE Healthcare, where he was instrumental in putting controls around software compliance and leading the asset lifecycle management.

 CISO Oshkosh Corporation

 Warner joined Oshkosh Corporation in 2004 and has held various positions of increasing responsibility, leading efforts to “standardize, modernize and centralize” the enterprise IT infrastructure.
-He has also held senior leadership positions at the Fire and Emergency business segment, corporate shared services and corporate IT infrastructure groups.
+He has also held senior leadership positions at the fire and emergency business segment, corporate shared services and corporate IT infrastructure groups.

 Warner holds a B.S. from the U.S. Naval Academy and an M.S. from Rose-Hulman Institute of Technology.
 He also has numerous IT certifications and is a licensed professional engineer.